Undetectable Equals Untransmittable

-Barriers can impede your ability to remain in care.
-Some barriers may pertain to issues with housing, employment, transportation, insurance, and clinic office hours.
+Various barriers can hinder your ability to remain in care.
+These barriers can encompass challenges related to housing, employment, transportation, insurance, and clinic office hours.
 Other barriers may be more personal, such as cultural beliefs, concerns about confidentiality, mental health issues, and substance use.
-If you are encountering barriers to care, contact us to see how we can help.
+If you are encountering barriers to care, contact us to see how we can help you.

 Science = Fact